 Follow this georeferencing tutorial on how to georeference with precision.

-Add Control Points for Matching Locations
+Step 1.
+Add Control Points at Matching Locations

 The answer is simple: